Martinpl99/LogInPage_ASP_NET-_IDENTITY/README.md

 # Login Page using ASP.NET
 This is a web application written using C#, MVC pattern, and identity Framework.
-It allows us adding new users, with validate properties.
+It allows adding new users, with valid properties.

-**For example password requirements are:**
+**Example password requirements:**
-* Require non alphanumer
+* Non alphanumeric
-* Require digit
+* A digit must be included
-* Require lowercase
+* Lowercase only

 **Email:**
-* Reqular expression to validate Email
+* Regular expression to validate an Email

 ## Database
-User's data is saved in database, which contain name, email, hashed password.
-The application uses asynchronous methods to manage database.
+User data is saved in a database, which contains their name, email and hashed password.
+The application uses asynchronous methods for database management.

 ***
 ![image](https://user-images.githubusercontent.com/126328327/233938778-b06c3ac4-952c-4772-9a70-1657fdebeb53.png)